Back to Blog

 Why SQLite Was the Obvious (But Overlooked) Fix

 At first glance, it seemed like a step backward.
 SQLite is "for small apps," right?
 Not for something with AI pipelines, async background jobs, and real user data.
-But then we remembered: this wasn’t for production.
+But then I remembered: this wasn’t for production.
 This was for local development—where the priorities are speed, simplicity, and consistency.

 SQLite nailed all three:

-.dbfile. - Portability: The entire database lives in a file that’s easy to delete, reset, or git-ignore.
-New dev?
+• Portability: The entire database lives in a file that’s easy to delete, reset, or git-ignore.
+New dev? git clone, pip install -e ., and you’re up.

 The switch wasn’t about scaling down—it was about optimizing for developer time.